JakeMaldonado/jakexpress/README.md

 #### localport

 `localport` is the port you want to host on if the environment is not development.
+If no `localport` is defined then it is automatically set to `3000`.

 ###### example